CreativeCrafts/php-aws-send-email/README.md

     /*'credentials' => [
         'key'    => 'YOUR_AWS_ACCESS_KEY_ID',
         'secret' => 'YOUR_AWS_SECRET_ACCESS_KEY',
-    ],*// Remove this line if you're using environment variables or IAM roles (Recommended) ]);
+    ],*// Remove the 'credentials' array if you're using environment variables or IAM roles (Recommended) ]);

 $emailService = new EmailService($sesClient);